Introduction

 Understanding Paint Types and Their Cleaning Requirements

-Acrylic and oil-based paints are the most common types you’ll encounter.
-Each has unique properties that influence the cleaning approach:
+Acrylic and oil-based paints are common, each with unique properties that influence cleaning:

 - Acrylic Paint:

-- Water-based and easier to remove, especially when wet.
+- Water-based and generally easier to remove, especially when wet.

-- Once dried, it becomes more resistant but can still be tackled with the right methods.
+- Once dried, it can be more challenging, but proper techniques can still assist.

 - Oil-Based Paint: